Skip to content

 Published by James Ronan

 James is a UK-based vertebrate palaeontologist and science communicator.
 He studies fossils, explores the past, and brings palaeontology to life through engaging outreach.
 His mission?
 To spark curiosity, deepen understanding, and make palaeontology an unforgettable experience.
-You can follow James on Twitter @ThePalaeoMinute.
+You can follow James on Twitter and Instagram @ThePalaeoMinute.
 View all posts by James Ronan

 2 thoughts on “Unveiling Prehistoric Treasures in The Judith River Formation in Montana”